The world's most-cited Neurosciences journals

-Frontiers in Neuroinformatics welcomes submissions of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Frontiers in Neuroinformatics welcomes submissions of the following article types: Book Review, Brief Research Report, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to Frontiers in Neuroinformatics, where they are peer-reviewed by the Associate and Review Editors of the specialty journal.